texas-justice-initiative/website-nextjs/content/publications.md

 By Michele Deitch, Alycia Welch, William Bucknall and Destiny Moreno; using data from TJI

 Texas has had more COVID-19 infections and deaths among incarcerated people and staff than any other state in the country, according to a new report from the Lyndon B. Johnson School of Public Affairs at The University of Texas at Austin.
+This report was produced as part of the COVID, Corrections, and Oversight Project at the Lyndon B. Johnson School of Public Affairs, with support from Arnold Ventures.

 REPORT: COVID and Corrections: A Profile of COVID Deaths in Custody in Texas [](https://docs.google.com/spreadsheets/d/1mOS1wggvyRUOpI-u2VabmnQ1yJPPEgOc2zdZjWxbAwQ/edit#gid=2056294670)